bioconductor-source/TOP/TOP_review.md

 ## NEWS

-- [x] SUGGESTION: Consider adding a NEWS file, so your package news will be included in Bioconductor release announcements.
+- [ ] SUGGESTION: Consider adding a NEWS file, so your package news will be included in Bioconductor release announcements.
-  - We will do this in the future.
 ## Man pages

 - [ ] SUGGESTION: We encourage having a package man page with an overview of the